medieval-source-book/jekyll-site/_texts/su_shi_pingshan_hall.md

 sdr: https://purl.stanford.edu/druid
 image: /assets/img/text/su_shi_pingshan_hall.jpg
 thumb: /assets/img/text/su_shi_pingshan_hall-thumb.jpg
+imagesource: |
-imagesource: "“Detail from 宋人拜月圖軸 (house)”, Anonymous, National Palace Museum, Accession Number: K2A000186N000000000PAA [Public Domain]"
+  “Detail from 宋人拜月圖軸 (house)”, Anonymous, National Palace Museum, Accession Number: K2A000186N000000000PAA [Public Domain]
 fulltext: |
   西江月
 To the tune “The Moon Over the West River”This song was written in 1079 when the speaker passed by the city of Yangzhou.